Storm Drainage

 Storm drainage - what is it?

-• Much of Littleton is older, and unfortunately some older developments did not adequately design for or properly accommodate storm drainage.
-As a result, there are drainage problems in the City.
-City staff continually evaluate storm drainage problems and potential solutions.
-These projects are prioritized into design and construction projects as funding allows.
+• Much of Littleton is older, and unfortunately some older developments did not adequately design for or properly accommodate drainage.
+As a result, there are drainage problems throughout the City.

 • The Storm Drainage Enterprise Fund provides budget for such projects in the public right of way, in addition to funds for maintenance activities of existing pipes and drainage channels.
 This is billed to residents and business owners together with the sanitary sewer billing.